FilterNet#

-2. Use FilterNet to play images and movies against the receptive field and generate responses for each unit.
+Use FilterNet to play images and movies to the receptive fields and generate responses for each unit.

-4. Use the spike trains generated in Step #2 to see how the high-level cortical circuit would respond to different stimuli.
+Use the spike trains generated in Step #2 to see how the network of neurons would respond to different stimuli.

-Currently, FilterNet allows for a number of different types of custom and pre-aligned types of stimuli.
-To change the type of stimuli requires updating the inputs section in the simulation_config.json file like above.
+Currently, FilterNet allows for a number of different types of custom and pre-defined types of stimuli.
+Changing the type of stimuli requires updating the inputs section in the simulation_config.json file.

-Allows playing a custom movie file in the form of a three-dimension matrix saved in a npy file.
+Allows playing a custom movie file in the form of a three-dimensional matrix saved in a npy file.

 {